 Many of us find it relaxing to watch TV or a movie, or enjoy a sudsy bath.
 The difference between these kinds of activities and deep relaxation is a distinct physiological state known as “the relaxation response.”

-In addition to improving caregiver stress management by effectively releasing stress from the body and mind, this progressive muscle relaxation exercise, when practised regularly, reduces anxiety and has a host of health benefits, including lower blood pressure.
+In addition to improving caregiver stress management by effectively releasing stress from the body and mind, this progressive muscle relaxation exercise, when practiced regularly, reduces anxiety and has a host of health benefits, including lower blood pressure.

 How Does PMR Work?